 Sanur to Padang Bai by bemo

-Our post on Getting to the Gili Islands starts in Sanur.
+Our post on how to get from Bali to the Gili Islands starts in Sanur.

 A short bus ride can quickly turn into an all-day affair with little savings.
 We know all to well: